Questions and answers concerning side effects of COVID-19 vaccines and vaccine damage law

 A central issue that the Federal Ministry of Health is dealing with in connection with long/post COVID is the creation of a Germany-wide network of competence centres and interdisciplinary outpatient clinics for long/post COVID and chronic fatigue syndrome (ME/CFS), as mentioned in the coalition agreement between the Social Democratic Party (SPD), Alliance 90/The Greens (BÜNDNIS 90/DIE GRÜNEN) and the Free Democratic Party (FDP).

 In this context, the Federal Ministry of Health is preparing to launch a special funding programme for health care-related research projects on long/post-COVID.
 It is intended to support the creation of a network, stimulate the exchange of information, initiate health services research and improve the care of those affected.
 Patients who suffer from Long-/Post-COVID-like symptoms that occurred in connection with a vaccination will also benefit from health care research in the field of Long-/Post-COVID.
-The timing and financing of the corresponding measures both depend on the concrete design and have not yet been conclusively determined at this point in time.

 Questions about liability